TestCentricity/testcentricity_web/README.md

 ### Mobile Safari browser on iOS Simulators

-You can run your mobile web tests against the mobile Safari browser on simulated iOS devices using Appium and XCode on OS X. You must install XCode and Appium, and ensure that the `appium_capybara` gem is installed and required as described in **section 2.4 (Setup - Using Appium)** above.
+You can run your mobile web tests against the mobile Safari browser on simulated iOS devices using Appium and XCode on OS X. You must install XCode, the iOS version-specific device simulators for XCode, and Appium.
+You must ensure that the `appium_capybara` gem is installed and required as described in
+**section 2.4 (Setup - Using Appium)** above.

 Appium must be running prior to invoking Cucumber to run your features/scenarios.